Bibek1008/bibek1008/README.md

 # ✨ Fun Fact

-I started my first small business when I was in class 7, and since then I’ve always loved thinking about startups, profitability, and business growth!
+I love coding, playing chess, and exploring business and marketing strategies — I enjoy blending tech and business thinking in everything I do.